Kelsey McNeal's senior dream is to play in state finals - Mississippi's Best Community Newspaper

 Girls Basketball round-up: Butler, Poole lead second half charge to defeat Brookhaven

-NATCHEZ — Kyla Butler led the Natchez High School Lady Bulldogs with a game-high 21 points and Nya Poole had... read more
+NATCHEZ — Kyla Butler led the Natchez High School Lady Bulldogs with a game-high 21 points and Nyla Poole had... read more